 PyCon UK is a non-profit event.
 Any surplus funds are rolled over to the following year's budget.

 The organisers of PyCon UK are all unpaid volunteers.
-We do this in our spare time (and will buy our own tickets to the event).
+We do this in our spare time.

 Where the money comes from and is spent

 Nearly all of our income is from ticket sales and sponsorshop, with a small amount coming from our merchandising shop.

 Our two largest expenses are catering and venue hire.
 These are followed by financial assistance grants, and then by essential services, such as audio-visual support, STTR, the crèche and so on.